renaynay/renaynay.github.io/index.md

 I'm a [software engineer](https://github.com/renaynay).

-I like the Badlands in South Dakota, Golang, hot sauce/peppers, and learning about all things distributed systems.
+I like the Badlands in South Dakota, Golang, hot sauce, and learning about all things distributed systems.

 #### I like working with
 Golang, Docker, Kubernetes, Python, Postgres, and sometimes (mostly never) Ruby.